theolampert/foodsharing-ios/readme.md

 ### UI

-The UI layout is done entirely programmatically using [PinLayout](https://github.com/layoutBox/PinLayout) and [FlexLayout](https://github.com/layoutBox/FlexLayout) which are abstractions ontop of Facebook's yoga layout library.
+The UI layout is done entirely programmatically using Apple's AutoLayout.
 Storyboards and nib files are excluded completely.